mmore500/reinterpretive-label/README.md

 Share what you're up to with the hashtag [#reinterpretivelabel](https://twitter.com/hashtag/reinterpretivelabel) and\or tweet at me [@MorenoMatthewA](https://twitter.com/MorenoMatthewA).

 Bonus points for including the twitter handle of your local modern art museum in your stickers.

+## Contributing

+If you come up with something devastatingly clever you think others might benefit from using as a springboard, add it to the `tex` directory and put in a pull request (or just email me the `.tex` file you wrote up if you don't know what that means).
+Also, send along PDF copies of your creations so we can start a gallery of examples.

 ## Inquiries